henyihanwobushi/dart_gun/doc/INTEGRATION_GUIDE.md

 # Gun Dart Integration Guide

-This guide shows you how to use gun_dart in your own Flutter/Dart applications.
+This guide shows you how to use dart_gun in your own Flutter/Dart applications.

 ## Installation Options